himmetozcan/jpeg_compression/README.md

 # JPEG compressed image detection and estimation

 This report was prepared for a home assignment for a job application.
-Here I will give the content and Python scripts to run the algorithm.
+Here, I will give the full report and Python notebook with a few test images to run the algorithm.

 ## 1 Problem Statement
 ### 1.1 Research problem: JPEG compressed image detection and estimation